jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-api.md

 The simplest way to create a `Property` object is to use the method `Property.newInstanceWithParsedValue(String, String)`.
 The first `String` parameter would be the name of the property.
-The second `String` parameter would be the parsable value of the property.
+The second `String` parameter would be the value of the property to be parsed.

 Client API example: